 “[Natural gas] is really one of the biggest sources of GHG emissions in Canada,” says Julia Langer, CEO of the Atmospheric Fund, a regional climate agency that invests in low-carbon solutions for the Greater Toronto and Hamilton Area.
 “And all along the chain, from fossil fuel mining to the use in your furnace and water heater, that’s a contribution to climate change.”

 The good news?
 Switching to electric appliances can slash your home’s GHG emissions—and there are government grants to help you get there.
+Plus, with the price of natural gas on the rise, it can save you a lot of money.

 The future is electric